 Even more alignment with ACC.org content, perhaps being embedded within it, for more seamless access by members.
 More shared decision-making tools and validation of these tools.
 More enhancements for the CardioSmart Heart Explorer App, which can be accessed at CardioSmart.org.

 The ACC is truly my professional home and I'm excited to contribute in different ways.
 I'm serving on the Finance Committee.
 I'll work to continue to advance shared decision-making efforts and more.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, COVID-19, SARS-CoV-2, Social Media, Atrial Fibrillation, Peripheral Arterial Disease, Health Literacy, Patient Participation, Decision Making, Biological Evolution, Heart Failure, Heart Diseases, Cardiology, Hypertension, Volunteers, Physicians, Centers for Disease Control and Prevention, U.S., Patient Advocacy, Patient Rights